apache/httpcomponents-website/src/site/markdown/status.md

 HttpComponents HttpCore 5.4.x
 -------------------------------

 HttpCore 5.4.x branch is the current development branch.
-The 5.5.x release series is going to feature an experimental Classic API facade acting as a compatibility bridge between the classic I/O client and server services (based on the standard InputStream / OutputStream model) and the asynchronous message transport used internally.
-It also adds HTTP QUERY method support.
+The 5.4.x release series improves HTTP/2 protocol support by ensuring conformance to the latest HTTP specification (RFC 9113), adds support for Unix domain sockets, and also redesigns the classic over async API compatibity bridge.

 HttpComponents HttpCore 5.3.x
 -------------------------------